Macedonia, Greece seek to settle name spat at last

 ANGELOS TZORTZINIS, AFP/File

-In light of the Greek objections, the country joined the United Nations in 1993 with the unwieldy name of the Former Yugoslav Republic of Macedonia, or FYROM for short.

-The spat has also hampered Macedonia's hopes of joining the European Union and the NATO military alliance.

-Last year, UN mediator Matthew Nimetz was able to relaunch the process, meeting both sides separately and together.
+Last year, UN mediator Matthew Nimetz, a 78-year-old veteran US diplomat long involved in the row -- reportedly for a token $1 a year -- was able to relaunch the process, meeting both sides separately and together.

-Several possible names have been doing the rounds, with "Gorna Makedonija" ("Upper Macedonia") the most frequently cited.

 - 'Honourable compromise' -